robynhub/BGP-FRT-Report-Generator/README.md

 - announcements (self / customers)
 - optional filtering (blackhole, mitigation, etc.)

 Designed for ISPs and network operators who want a simple and customizable visibility tool.
+It works by this flow:

+Route Reflector -> pmbgpd -> JSON Dump Every 300 secs -> Import of JSON into DB -> Generation tool use db to generate static HTML file

 ---